gahokas/gahokas.github.io/grokking/producerConsumer.md

 ---
 layout: default
 ---
-# Telephonic round 28) Write a program to solve the Producer Consumer problem in Java
+# Grokking the Java Interview page 51) Write a program to solve the Producer Consumer problem in Java

 The Producer consumer problem is a generalized problem that requires threads to safely coordinate access to a shared resource.
 The resource is not thread-safe, so only one thread may be modifying (adding or removing) from it at at time.
 This resource could be a shared data structure in memory, or a file on the filesystem, etc.